Welcome Argentina MORE OUTINGS IN El ChalténMORE OUTINGS IN El Chaltén

 El Chaltén is surrounded by ravines that announce the presence of the mountain range and is watched by the Viedma Glacier and the ancient massifs known as Mount Torre and Mount Fitz Roy.

-Three mandatory trails are the ones leading to Laguna de los Tres (Lake of the Three), the Torre Glacier and the seven-day crossing across the continental ice fields, which guarantees photographs that seem to be taken at the Pole or Antarctica.
+Three mandatory trails are the ones leading to Laguna de los Tres (Lake of the Three), to the Torre Glacier and the seven-day crossing across the continental ice fields, which guarantees photographs that seem to be taken at the Pole or Antarctica.

 But if there is one icon in this small village, that is the local brewery.
 When hikers come down the mountain on sunny summer afternoons, they find a table there to enjoy a good mug of craft beer.